Skip to main content

 The key difference between native and display ads is that one is designed to stand out while the other is meant to blend in.
 Display ads are obvious.
 You can see them on almost any digital publication’s web pages, and they tend to stick out to grab your attention.

-However, native ads blend in with the medium they appear on.
+However, native campaigns blend in with the medium they appear on.
 They may look like articles or other graphics designed by the same team responsible for a digital publication.
 This is intentional to make consumers think that they’re reading an article or looking at a design that’s part of the website they’re visiting.

 But what are native ads, and how can you start using them to increase your reach?
 Keep reading to learn more about native advertising, including strategies and examples.